rzikm/master-thesis/README.md

 ## Using the library in your projects

-Due to the current dependency on customized native libraries and prospect of being part of .NET standard libraries in the future, there is currently no plan of publishing the library as a NuGet package.
-If you wish to use the library in your code, you need to build it locally for your platform.
+If you wish to use the QUIC library in your project, you have to compile it from source yourself.
+There are currently no plans to publish `System.Net.Quic` as a NuGet package.

 ## Note on repository organisation

-I wanted to keep the implementation inside the .NET runtime repository fork because that way I can run the functional tests made for msquic based implementation against my implementation, and also try my implementation as backend for HTTP3.
-My fork of the dotnet runtime is referenced as a submodule at `src/dotnet-runtime`.
+I wanted to keep the implementation inside the .NET runtime repository fork to allow future mergeability, and because that way I can run the functional tests originally made for the MsQuic based implementation.
+This repository contains only files which are specific to my master thesis and do not belong to the .NET runtime repository.

 The actual source code of managed QUIC implementation is located in [src/dotnet-runtime/src/libraries/Common/src/System/Net/Http/aspnetcore/Quic/Implementations/Managed](https://github.com/rzikm/dotnet-runtime/tree/master-managed-quic/src/libraries/Common/src/System/Net/Http/aspnetcore/Quic/Implementations/Managed).